+Danske Mortgage Bank's principles for risk management are based on legislation for mortgage banks.
 The main objective of risk management is to ensure that the capital base is adequate in relation to the risks arising from the business activities.
 The Board of Directors of Danske Mortgage Bank Plc establishes the principles of risk management, risk limits and other general guidelines according to which risk management is organized at Danske Mortgage Bank Plc.

-To ensure that the Mortgage Bank's risk management organization meets both the external and internal requirements, the Board of Directors has also set up a Risk Committee composed of the operative management members.
-The Risk Committee's main objective is to ensure that Danske Mortgage Bank Plc's is compliant with the risk management guidelines issued by the Board of Directors and that Danske Mortgage Bank Plc monitors all types of risk and provides reports to concerned parties.
+To ensure that the Mortgage Bank's risk management organization meets both the external and internal requirements, the Board of Directors has also set up a Risk Council composed of the operative management members.
+The Risk Council's main objective is to ensure that Danske Mortgage Bank Plc is compliant with the risk management guidelines issued by the Board of Directors and that Danske Mortgage Bank Plc monitors all types of risk and provides reports to concerned parties.

-The main risks associated with Danske Mortgage Bank Plc's activities are credit risk, interest rate and liquidity risks of banking book, operational risks and various business risks.
-Credit risk has the largest impact on capital requirement.
+The main risks associated with Danske Mortgage Bank Plc's activities are credit risk, interest rate and liquidity risks of banking book, non-financial risks and various business risks.
+The credit risk exposure has the largest impact on capital requirement.